-- Have a plan.
 Have an agenda for the meeting, come prepared, and research your idea or suggestion.
-Make sure you truly understand that full impact of your suggestion.
+Make sure you truly understand the full impact of your suggestion.
 How does it affect other departments?
-How does it affect your service or product?
+Does it affect your service or product?
 How does it affect your efficiency and quality?

 One of the most important things to remember is that even though it may feel like it, you really aren’t being ignored.
 Even those you elevate your ideas to have someone else they need to run it by.
 Sometimes it takes time to figure out the logistics or how to fully implement something without negatively impacting someone else.
 And other times, there is information you aren’t aware of.
 Ask questions, continue making suggestions, and check-in with your manager…You’d be surprised at what a little communication can do!